 RESPONSE:

 The following courses are used to address the issues that have been identified.
-The syllabi for these courses are attached to show the relevance of these courses to address these topics.
+The syllabi for these courses are attached to show the correlation of these courses to address the topics.

-- Substance Abuse: Initial Coursework – PSYC 3123 Education Psychology; Reinforcing Coursework – PSYC 3243 Psychology of the Exceptional Child
+- Substance Abuse: Initial Coursework – PSYC 3123 Educational Psychology; Reinforcing Coursework – PSYC 3243 Psychology of the Exceptional Child

 - Mental Illness: PSYC 3213 Child & Adolescent Psychology

 - Classroom Safety: Methods courses for English, History and PE, Health & Safety.
-Because the Professional Teacher Education program is being developed as courses come through the rotation, the attached syllabi are only outlines of the course that will be offered.
+Because the Professional Teacher Education program is being developed as courses come through the rotation, the attached syllabi are only outlines of the courses that will be offered.
 The Professional Teacher Education faculty will work in collaboration with clinical faculty and the Curriculum Subcommittee of the Teacher Education Council to construct the syllabi in their final form.
 The Methods Courses will be developed in Spring 2016, delivered in Fall 2016, and assessed in Spring 2017.

 - Discipline: EDUC 4812 Classroom Strategies with EDUC 4815 & EDUC 4825 Clinical Internship semester.